Don’t expect to be a perfect mother – instead learn how to manage your motherly expectations.

 - Don’t spend enough time reading poetry to their children.

 - Compromise their principles.

 - Spoil their children.

-The pregnancy scene
+managing expectations on The pregnancy scene

 “Congratulations, you’re pregnant!”
 You’d better prepare yourself for a lot of that.
 It’s as though you’ve managed to solve a complex maths problem or paint a masterpiece.
 Suddenly your body’s not your own and every stranger has the right to ask about the due date and whether you’ve chosen a name yet.